Daniele Scasciafratte

 #!/usr/bin/env amber

-import { split, contains } from "std/text"
+import { split, text_contains } from "std/text"

-import { * } from "std/fs"
+import { file_write, file_append, dir_exists, file_exists, dir_create } from "std/fs"

 let path = "/tmp/amber-sc-tests"

-if (not dir_exist(path)) {
+if (not dir_exists(path)) {

 }